wired-unwell/yaer/Backend/TodoListAPI/README.md

 Also, the code is [**blacked**](https://github.com/psf/black)!

+# Notices

+## Security

+THIS API IS **NOT SECURE**!
+I KNOW THERE WILL BE A FEW VULNERABILITIES.
+They would be fixed if I used proper third party libraries for everything, but I decided to learn the basic concepts of those by implementing them myself.
+Indeed, I'm mostly talking about JWT and endpoint protection.

+Also, at `protect_endpoint` (around `line 200`) there is a very important back-door-ish thing that is a security nightmare and can easily bypass the whole JWT.
+I used that because I don't like logging in during tests.

+## License

+This is a part of my learning project, released under GPL-3.0.
+See [LICENSE](./../../LICENSE) in the root of the repository.

 # Some AI Transparency

 So, I've tried my best to avoid AI generated code in this small project.